-Whether you are a full-time freelancer or someone that likes to dabble into online work on occasion, stress is always an issue.
+Whether you are a full-time freelancer or someone that likes to dabble in online work on occasion, stress is always an issue.
 Combining a part-time online job with your real-world obligations can be difficult.
 With all the work you need to do it’s easy to consider that stress can ruin your mood, productivity or even social skills.

 But how can you keep doing what you love and still maintain a Zen-like mood?
 Let’s take a look at some effective, short exercises to alleviate your stress whenever you need that extra push.